tejuh/MobileManufacturerAnalysis/README.md

 **Questions**

-1. List all states where customerS have bought mobile phones from 2005.
+1. List all states where customers have bought mobile phones from 2005.

 2. Which state in the US is buying the most SAMSUNG phones?